The power of the Web is in its universality. Access by everyone regardless of disability is an essential aspect.

 Understandable information and user interface

-When working on creating accessible websites, content writers must ensure that every piece of the text content is readable and understandable enough to the broadest audience possible, as it’s implemented in the best e-commerce blogs.
+When working on creating accessible websites, content writers must ensure that every piece of the text content is readable and understandable enough to the broadest audience possible, as is implemented in the best e-commerce blogs.
 Cases when the text content is read aloud by text-to-speech should also be taken into account.
-This can be reached in the following ways:
+You can reach it by the following ways:

 - Identifying the primary language of a web page, as well as identifying the language of separate text passages, phrases, or other parts of a web page.